MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 :::image type="content" source="media/observability/service-instrumentation-data.png" alt-text="Diagram that shows an example of using a service to consolidate instrumentation data." lightbox="media/observability/service-instrumentation-data.png" border="false":::

 The instrumentation data can pass through a separate data consolidation service that combines data and acts as a filter and cleanup process.
 For example, you can amalgamate instrumentation data that includes the same correlation information, like an activity ID.
 (A user might start a business operation on one node and then get transferred to another node if the first node fails, or because of how load balancing is configured.)
 This process can also detect and remove any duplicated data.
-(Dupliation can occur if the telemetry service uses message queues to push instrumentation data out to storage.)
+(Duplication can occur if the telemetry service uses message queues to push instrumentation data out to storage.)

 ### Storage